-The bigger hurdle may be filling the office or commercial space that would likely be associated with a project, the residential would be less challenging.
+• The bigger hurdle may be filling the office or commercial space that would likely be associated with a project, residential in this area would be less challenging.

-Real or perceived process issues.
+Real or Perceived Process Issues.
 The development community often has concerns with the process and cost of regulations.
 These cost are always passed on to the consumer and thus impact housing affordability.

-- Often the focus is on regulation and the cost of regulations.
-The actual regulations were less of a focus by participants and more about process. - The length of the process which also adds to a development's cost, was commented on by a variety of participants. - · Whether issues with the development process are real or perceived they need to be addressed if strong partnerships are going to be created.
+- The focus is often on regulation and the cost of regulations.
+The actual regulations were less of a focus by participants and more about process. - The length of the process which also adds to a development's cost, was commented on by a variety of participants. - Whether issues with the development process are real or perceived they need to be addressed if strong partnerships are going to be created.